-Given the difficulty of opening a bank account as a foreigner in China, you may want to get help from New Horizons’ consulting team.
 Ultimately, having a local bank account simplifies the process of doing business in China.
 With a reliable bank account, you’ll have much more transparency into your day-to-day business dealings.
 (And starting a business in China will be that much easier.)

 Related: How to open a bank account in China

-Work with a Market Entry Consulting Agency
+Step Seven: Work with a Market Entry Consulting Agency

 The Chinese market is rewarding—but it’s highly complex, especially for a foreigner.

-No matter whether you choose to use PEO services to manage your Chinese business or incorporate your company with one of the official legal structures, you’ll want to get help from New Horizons’ market consulting services to help you develop a strategic market entry plan for starting a business in China.
+No matter whether you choose to use PEO services to manage your Chinese business or incorporate your company with one of the official legal structures, you’ll want to get help from China market consulting services to help you develop a strategic market entry plan for starting a business in China.